A Middle Eastern-inspired menu served in a Cave of Wonders full of Aladdin party ideas

 The Flowers

 Again, I wanted jewel tones so I went with yellow roses, magenta carnations, and a deep purple flower whose name escapes me.
-I almost never have a firm plan for Disney Dinners flowers because I’m at the mercy of whatever happens to be in stock at my grocery store.
-There were tons of options for Aladdin but I loved the way these looked together.
-I cut two bouquets and set them on either side of the lamp.
+I cut two bouquets and set them on either side of the lamp and love the way these looked together!

 “You in luck ’cause up your sleeves